npbtrac/enpii-dev-suite/README.md

   - PHP-FPM (PHP execution server)
   - ElasticSearch
   - Redis
+  - phpmyadmin (should connect to mysql via host host.docker.internal)
-  - We don't want to include MySQL in docker because we believe database is important and you may lose you db once docker failed.
+  - We include MySQL in docker containers but because we believe database is important and you may lose you db once docker failed.
 Using a database server on local machine is out proposal: use `host.docker.internal` for the hostname to connect

 ___